launchdarkly/ld-find-code-refs/README.md

 If you are scanning a git repository, `ld-find-code-refs` requires git (tested with version 2.21.0) to be installed on the system path.

-All turn-key configuration methods (docker images used by services like CircleCI or Github actions) come with git preinstalled.
+All turn-key configuration methods (docker images used by services like CircleCI or GitHub actions) come with git preinstalled.

 ### Installing